 "[a]ny attempted disclaimer, modification, or limitation made in violation … is deemed to be ineffective for purposes of the [Magnuson-Moss] Act and state law."
 (5 U.S.C. § 2308(c))

 Moreover, the claim that Graff's written warranty is the exclusive warranty is a "material statement" that is "likely to mislead a customer" into believing that state law warranties do not apply to his or her faucet.
-As such it is a "deceptive act or practice" as defined in Section 5 of the Federal Trade Commission Act.
-(FTC Policy Statement on Deception)
+As such, it is a "deceptive act or practice" as defined in Section 5 of the Federal Trade Commission Act (FTC Policy Statement on Deception) and any number of state fraud statutes.

 Graff's Myopic Warranty Vision